aiventures/tools/README.md

 * [`todo.py`](todo.py) - Basic parsing implementation of the todo.txt specification

 ## Worth Noticing
-Look put for the `..sample.py` or `..test.py` files that are showing off the tools' capabilities
+Look out for the `..sample.py` or `..test.py` files that are showing off the tools' capabilities

 December 2020, Henrik Fessler (aiventures)